kannankvs/md2/Command-Reference.md

 **config interface speed**

 This command is to configure the speed for the Physical interface.
-TBD: What are the acceptable values for speed (40000 for 40G, 100000 for 100G?) ? what should user do to make it effective? "show interfaces status" still the previous value even after this command is executed.
+TBD10: What are the acceptable values for speed (40000 for 40G, 100000 for 100G?) ? what should user do to make it effective? "show interfaces status" still the previous value even after this command is executed.
 AI: 40000 is for 40G and 100000 for 100G.
 User need to know the device to configure it properly.
 We support only 40G and 100G until the dynamic breakout is supported.